rcsolis/apiconcurrentsample/README.md

 ## Description

-This application sends multiple concurrent requests to an API.
+This application sends multiple concurrent requests to an API for get the weather temperature from the [OpenWeatherMap API](https://openweathermap.org/)

+## Stack

+Golang 1.23.4